High Art | Culture | Theatre | Literature | History | Heritage | Dialogue | Discourse | Dance | Democracy

 Who We Are

 Founded in Philadelphia, Pennsylvania, in 2007, by Gregory Walker.
 The Brothers' Network is a theater-producing, arts-presenting, and culture-promoting social enterprise non-profit arts organization addressing racial inequity through the lens of the Arts, culture, literature, history, and heritage.
-We are an extension of the Harlem Renaissance and The Black Arts Movement.
+We are a direct extension of the Harlem Renaissance and The Black Arts Movement.

 What We Do

 We are celebrating our 18th year of engaging and informing residents about the humanity of Black people.
 To date, we have built a broad community of 1.5 million people interested in reframing the cultural hegemonic while ending the attempted erasure of men who are Black.
-Thank you to all our supporters, funders, and members.

 Methodology